Fletch an Arrow with Natural Feathers

 The spacing of the vein must be even with the same portion of the adjacent vein on the shaft.
 While wrapping the veins, check and adjust the spacing between veins.
 You should make sure they are tight, flush with the shaft by pulling the feather in the knock direction.
 Once properly positioned and the sinew woven through the section of feather fibers, pinch the vein with the sinew using the wrap and hold the sinew down with your thumb.
 Repeat until you reach the end of the feathers.

-When the sinew threads nears their end, simply, tightly twist it, while wet, with about 2.5 inches overlapping a new sinew thread and continue wrapping to the shaft tightly, frequently checking feather spacing; this takes some pracitce and learned finger work.
-Be generous with sinew when wrapping feathers; you want secure connections that wont come undone - though despite best efforts, they often will in time - and an arrow will never be a huge investment of sinew.
+Be generous with sinew when wrapping feathers; you want secure connections that wont come undone - though despite best efforts, they often will in time.
+Sinew can often be salvaged - though you probably wont need to - if you end up ising your best sinew with a generous conection shown above.
 The tight shaft bind, drying of the sinews in a tight twist, and glue added later will maintain a solid connection and wrap.
 Worn feathers will eventually need to be replaced even on a well looked after shaft.

 It is now necessary to reinforce the sinew wrappings with hide glue.
 The glue will keep the knots from coming undone, sinew from fraying during arrow use, and the feather vein lengths from migrating around the shaft shot after shot.